Caribbean Stud Poker Guide: Introduction

 At this point, the idea is that players take a look at their hands and decide on whether or not to put down a secondary bet on top of their ante.
 Card hand strengths are the same as in an actual poker game.
 This is usually twice the size of their first wager.
 The other option available is to fold and drop out of the hand altogether.

-As soon as every player has made their move, the dealer will look at their own hand to determine what happens next.
+As soon as every player has made their move in the Caribbean version of stud poker, the dealer will look at their own hand to determine what happens next.
 To qualify, the dealer must have a hand that contains at least an Ace-King or better.
 This means that the lowest possible qualifying dealer hand would be A, K, 4, 3, 2.

 If the player and the dealer are holding the same valued hands, then the game is a push, which is the same as a tie, and your stake will be returned.